HEADINGTON, OXFORD

 In 1908, Harry Prior retired: his furniture shop in Oxford became the Electra Picture Palace, and he moved to a smaller house in the Ridings.
 His tombstone in the graveyard of Holy Trinity Church, Headington Quarry, shows that he died in Headington on 14 March 1931 at the age of 89.

-The Revd Prebendary Henry Whitehead Moss, MA, who was Headmaster of Shrewsbury School from 1866 to 1908, is listed in directories as living at Highfield Park from 1909 (with only his wife listed from 1913).
-He died on 14 January 1917, and Mrs Moss remained at the house until she died in 1933.
+The Revd Prebendary Henry Whitehead Moss, MA, who was Headmaster of Shrewsbury School from 1866 to 1908, is listed in directories as living at Highfield Park from 1909.
+The 1911 census shows Henry Whitehead Moss (69) and his wife Frances Emma May (49) living here with their four children and six servants (a nurse, cook, useful maid, parlour maid, housemaid, and kitchenmaid).
+Mrs Moss is listed in directories from 1913, implying that the Revd Moss may have been in hospital, as he did not die until 14 January 1917.
+Mrs Moss remained at the house until her own death in 1933.